Zacks: Analysts Expect GitLab Inc. (NASDAQ:GTLB) Will Announce Quarterly Sales of $90.55 Million

-Equities analysts forecast that GitLab Inc. (NASDAQ:GTLB – Get Rating) will announce $90.55 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Four analysts have issued estimates for GitLab’s earnings, with the lowest sales estimate coming in at $89.50 million and the highest estimate coming in at $92.50 million.
-The business is expected to announce its next earnings report on Monday, January 1st.
+Equities analysts expect that GitLab Inc. (NASDAQ:GTLB – Get Rating) will post sales of $90.55 million for the current fiscal quarter, Zacks reports.
+Four analysts have provided estimates for GitLab’s earnings.
+The lowest sales estimate is $89.50 million and the highest is $92.50 million.
+The firm is expected to announce its next earnings results on Monday, January 1st.

-On average, analysts expect that GitLab will report full year sales of $388.48 million for the current financial year, with estimates ranging from $386.60 million to $390.50 million.
-For the next financial year, analysts anticipate that the business will report sales of $539.93 million, with estimates ranging from $525.70 million to $559.70 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for GitLab.
+According to Zacks, analysts expect that GitLab will report full-year sales of $388.48 million for the current year, with estimates ranging from $386.60 million to $390.50 million.
+For the next fiscal year, analysts expect that the business will report sales of $539.93 million, with estimates ranging from $525.70 million to $559.70 million.
+Zacks’ sales calculations are an average based on a survey of research analysts that cover GitLab.

-GitLab (NASDAQ:GTLB – Get Rating) last posted its earnings results on Monday, June 6th.
-The company reported ($0.18) EPS for the quarter, beating the consensus estimate of ($0.27) by $0.09.
-The business had revenue of $87.40 million during the quarter, compared to analyst estimates of $78.13 million.
-The business’s quarterly revenue was up 75.2% on a year-over-year basis.
+GitLab (NASDAQ:GTLB – Get Rating) last announced its quarterly earnings results on Monday, June 6th.
+The company reported ($0.18) EPS for the quarter, beating analysts’ consensus estimates of ($0.27) by $0.09.
+The firm had revenue of $87.40 million during the quarter, compared to the consensus estimate of $78.13 million.
+The company’s revenue for the quarter was up 75.2% on a year-over-year basis.

-In related news, major shareholder 2021 Gp L.L.C.
-Gv acquired 255,647 shares of GitLab stock in a transaction dated Tuesday, May 10th.
-The stock was acquired at an average cost of $34.65 per share, with a total value of $8,858,168.55.
-Following the purchase, the insider now directly owns 479,695 shares in the company, valued at approximately $16,621,431.75.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other GitLab news, major shareholder 2021 Gp L.L.C.
+Gv acquired 13,528 shares of the stock in a transaction dated Tuesday, May 24th.
+The stock was purchased at an average cost of $33.72 per share, with a total value of $456,164.16.
+Following the transaction, the insider now owns 593,402 shares in the company, valued at approximately $20,009,515.44.
+The acquisition was disclosed in a filing with the SEC, which is available at this link.

-Hedge funds have recently modified their holdings of the company.
-ICONIQ Capital LLC grew its stake in GitLab by 252.2% in the first quarter.
-ICONIQ Capital LLC now owns 9,773,455 shares of the company’s stock valued at $532,164,000 after purchasing an additional 6,998,187 shares in the last quarter.
-BlackRock Inc. purchased a new position in GitLab in the fourth quarter valued at about $217,007,000.
-Coatue Management LLC purchased a new position in GitLab in the fourth quarter valued at about $169,817,000.
-T Ventures Management Co Ltd. purchased a new position in GitLab in the fourth quarter valued at about $132,913,000.
-Finally, D1 Capital Partners L.P. purchased a new position in GitLab in the fourth quarter valued at about $99,875,000.
-Institutional investors and hedge funds own 21.30% of the company’s stock.
+Hedge funds have recently bought and sold shares of the company.
+Ghisallo Capital Management LLC bought a new position in shares of GitLab in the 4th quarter worth about $7,395,000.
+Blair William & Co.
+IL bought a new position in shares of GitLab in the 4th quarter worth about $900,000.
+Capital Research Global Investors bought a new position in shares of GitLab in the 4th quarter worth about $43,500,000.
+WINTON GROUP Ltd bought a new position in shares of GitLab in the 4th quarter worth about $326,000.
+Finally, Caliber Wealth Management LLC bought a new position in shares of GitLab in the 4th quarter worth about $722,000.
+21.30% of the stock is owned by hedge funds and other institutional investors.

 GitLab Inc, through its subsidiaries, develops software for the software development lifecycle in the United States, Europe, and the Asia Pacific.
 The company offers GitLab, a DevOps platform, which is a single application that leads to faster cycle time and allows visibility throughout and control over various stages of the DevOps lifecycle.